Frequently Asked Questions

 2. What is the difference between an Associate of Applied Science and Certificate of Completion?

-- The Associate of Applied Science is a college degree that requires taking both occupational classes (automotive) and general education classes such as English, speech, math, physical/life science, humanities and social science classes.
+- The Associate of Applied Science is a college degree that requires taking both occupational classes (automotive) and general education classes such as English, speech, math, physical/life sciences, humanities and social sciences.

 - The Certificate of Completion requires only taking occupational classes (automotive).

 3. What is NATEF?

 NATEF stands for the National Automotive Technicians Education Foundation.
 This organization is part of Automotive Service Excellence (ASE).
 ASE certifies automobile technicians and NATEF certifies automotive training programs.
 What this means to the prospective student is he/she will be trained in the skills and knowledge necessary to pass the ASE exams to become a certified technician.
 The NATEF key to success symbol is a way of comparing automotive training programs.
 If two programs have the NATEF key, they are teaching approximately the same topics and skills.
 Go to the NATEF site for more information.

 4. How do I get started at College of DuPage?

 - Complete an online application.